 Data Storage Corporation was incorporated in Delaware on August 29, 2001.
-The company provides professional technology services that encompass disaster recovery and business continuity of data with a focus on regulatory compliance of electronic information under the current environment.
+We provide professional technology services that encompass disaster recovery and business continuity of data with a focus on regulatory compliance of electronic information under the current environment.

-Data Storage Corporation derives its revenues from the sale and subscription of solutions that provide businesses protection of critical electronic information.
-Primarily, these services consist of professional services implementing high availability replication (mirroring of data) of client data between the client's data center or one of DSC's four data centers; email storage and archival; email compliance solutions for e-discovery; off-site data back-up and recovery; continuous data protection; data de-duplication; telecom recovery services; and, virtual tape libraries.
-The Company maintains and operates Data Centers in Rhode Island and New York; and, maintains DSC equipment under a strategic alliance or vendor relations in both Florida and Massachusetts, totaling four data centers providing clients with data replication and redundant data protection in specific applications.
+We derive our revenues from the sale and subscription of solutions that provide businesses protection of critical electronic information.
+Primarily, these services consist of professional services implementing high availability replication (mirroring of data) of client data between the client's data center or one of DSC's three data centers; email storage and archival; email compliance solutions for e-discovery; off-site data back-up and recovery; continuous data protection; data de-duplication; telecom recovery services; and, virtual tape libraries.
+The Company maintains and operates Data Centers in Rhode Island and New York; and, maintains DSC equipment under a strategic alliance or vendor relations in both and Massachusetts, totaling three data centers providing clients with data replication and redundant data protection in specific applications.